 The PIP.IMG team includes ~20 members from 6 countries and is led by Dr Anna Scaife, while the PIP.NIP team includes ~8 members from 3 countries led by Prof Ben Stappers.

 Within the LFAA and MFAA consortia the University of Manchester is leading work on a novel type of receiver element, an Octagonal Ring Antenna (ORA).
-This work is led by Prof Tony Brown in the School of Electrical and Electronic Engineering.
+This work is led by Prof Tony Brown in the Department of Electrical and Electronic Engineering.
 This technology is a planar array of antennas which can be easily fabricated at low cost while maintaining excellent performance.

 The ORA's properties include: